sanskrit-lexicon/alternateheadwords/data/VCP/readme1.md

 * vcpahw2.txt  is a revision of vcpahw1.txt
   `with abnormal bigrams and trigrams removed`
 * Files vcpahw0.txt and vcpahw1.txt are constructed from vcphw0.txt
-  * within the scripts directory, `python ahw.py vcp`
+  * within the scripts directory, `python ahw.py VCP`
   * The original construction done as part of bash script 'redo.sh'
 * File vcpahw2.txt is constructed from vcpahw1.txt:
-  * within the scripts directory, `python ahw1.py vcp`
+  * within the scripts directory, `python ahw1.py VCP`
   * The original construction done as part of bash script 'redo.sh'
 * File vcpahw3.txt is originally a copy of vcpahw2.txt.
 It has been subjected to some manual editing.